Twins send prospect Kirilloff out, leave LF wide open

-Excluding Kirilloff from the major league roster to start the season will of course allow the Twins to keep his service time clock from running and potentially delay his eligibility for free agency by a year, an issue that has become increasingly tense between the clubs and the players following the union’s loss of a grievance against the Chicago Cubs for holding back third baseman Kris Bryant as a rookie in 2015.
+Kirilloff made his major league debut in last year’s postseason but has yet to appear in a regular season game.
+Excluding him from the major league roster to start the year will allow the Twins to keep his service time clock from running and potentially delay his eligibility for free agency by a year.
+This issue has become increasingly tense between clubs and players following the union’s loss of a grievance against the Chicago Cubs for holding back third baseman Kris Bryant as a rookie in 2015.

-Twins president of baseball operations Derek Falvey told reporters on Sunday that service time wouldn’t factor into the decisions about the roster.
+Twins president of baseball operations Derek Falvey told reporters Sunday that service time wouldn’t factor into decisions about the roster.

+“Our goal is to figure out a way to put the best roster together that we think can impact us over the course of a season.
+We’re out there trying to compete, we’re trying to win, and we’re going to figure out a way to do that,” Falvey said.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports